 Make it a true holiday with a spa experience you won’t be soon to forget at Hanmer Springs Natural Hot Pools, soaking in their mineral rich thermal pools while gazing out to giant redwood trees and mountains luring above.

-If having your life flash before your eyes is more your idea of a good time, swap your soak for a skydive, jet boat ride or bungee jump to get the heart rate up, New Zealand style.
+If having your life flash before your eyes is more your idea of a good time, swap your soak for a skydive, jet boat ride or bungee jump to get the heart rate up, New Zealand adventure style.

 4. See the Red Centre